Composted leaves are a gardener’s friend!

 Allowed to rot away on paths, patios and decked areas, leaf matter can become unsightly - and potentially a slippery hazard.
-In most areas, disposing of them along with your regular household waste isn't an option.
+In many areas, disposing of them along with your regular household waste isn’t an option.
 Some gardeners resort to raking them into autumn bonfires, but these can be a real nuisance to neighbours.

 So what’s the alternative?
 Well, there is a simple solution that can make clearing autumn leaves less of a chore.
 Home composting has become very popular in recent years.
 You can follow our step-by-step guide to making your own compost.

 Check out our easy-to-follow instructions below for making your own leafmould and you might just find that the season’s most tedious task is more rewarding than you ever realised!

 First up, leafmould is a fantastic natural soil conditioner.
 It enriches the soil, vastly increasing its ability to retain water and providing a healthy sprinkling of micronutrients to help your plants grow.
 It’s nothing short of a wonder ingredient, and the best part is that it won’t cost you a single penny.